 The vast majority of our parents recognise that their children are most happy and successful in school when they attend regularly.

 For that reason they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
-In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, then please write a letter or ask to speak with Mrs Robertson so that you can set out the special circumstances of your request.
+In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, then please write a letter or ask to speak with Mrs Godrrey so that you can set out the special circumstances of your request.

 If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Glenda Gillet (Family Support Worker) who can help.
 Mrs Gillet has already helped many other parents and children in this way.
 Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.

 Rewarding Great Attendance